intelligent-soft-robots/pam_documentation/doc/A1_overview_and_installation.md

 ### From tar archives

 The below will:

-- install mujoco in /usr/local/
+ -install mujoco in /usr/local/

-- create configuration files in /opt/mpi-is
+ -create configuration files in /opt/mpi-is

-- install (c++) libraries and python packages
+ -install (c++) libraries and python packages

 #### binaries